-" 'Angels have talked with him and showed him thrones; Ye know him not; he was not one of ye;- Ye scorned him with an undiscerning scorn: Ye could not read the marvel in his eye, The still, serene abstraction: he hath felt The vanities of after and before; Albeit, his spirit and his secret heart The stern experiences of converse lives, The linked woes of many a fiery charge Hath purified, and chastened and made free.
+"Angels have talked with him and showed him thrones; Ye know him not : he was not one of yes-Ye scorned him with an undiscerning scorn: Ye could not read the marvel in his eye, The still, screne abstraction: he hath felt The vanities of after and before: Albeit, his spirit and his secret heart The stern experiences of converse lives, The linked wees of many a fiery charge Huth purified, and chastened and made free.
 Always there stood before him night and day.
-Of wayward, vari-colored circumstances, The imperishable presences serene, Colossal, without form, or sense, or sound, Dim shadows, but unwaning presences, Four faced to four corners of the sky; And yet again, three shadows, fronting one, One forward, one respectant, three but one; And yet again, again and evermore, For the two first were not, but only seemed One shadow in the midst of a great light, One reflex from eternity or time, One mighty countenance of perfect calm, Awful with most invariable eyes.
-For him the silent congregated hours, Severe and youthful brows, with shining eyes Daughters of time, divinely tall, beneath Smiling a godlike smile (the innocent light
+Of wayward, vari-colored circumstances, The imperichable presences screne, Colossal, without form, or sense, or sound, Dim shadows, but unwaning presences, Four faced to four corners of the sky: And yet again, three shadows, fronting one.
+One forward, one respectant, three but one; And yet again, again and evermore, For the two first were not, but only seemed One shadow midst of a great light, One reflex from () ity or time.
+One mighty conntenance of perfect esim, most invariable eyes.
+Awful For h congregated heurs.
+S veri brows, with shining eyes Daugh by fall, beneath Smiling a 5 11.

-Of earliest youth, pierced through and through with all Keen knowledges of low-embowed eld), Upheld, and ever hold aloft the cloud Which drops, low-hung, on either gate of life, Both birth and death: he in the centre fixed, Saw far on each side through the grated gates Most pale and clear and lovely distances He often lying broad awake, and yet Remaining from the body, and apart In intellect, and power, and will, hath heard Time flowing in the middle of the night, And all things creeping to a day of doom.
+' Of earliest youth, pierced through and through with all Keen knowledges of low-embowed eld), Upheld, and ever hold aloft the cloud Which drops, low-hung, on either gate of life, Both birth and death : he in the centre fixed, Saw far on each side through the grated gates Most pale and clear and lovely distances He often lying broad awake, and yet Remaining from the body, and apart In intellect, and power, and will, hath heard Time flowing in the middle of the night.
+And all things creeping to a day of doom.
 How could ye know him?
-Ye were yet within The narrower circle; he had well-nigh reached The last, which, with a region of white flame, Pure without heat, into a larger air Upburning, and another of black blue, Investeth and ingirds all other lives.','
+Ye were yet within The narrower circle; he had well-nigh reached The last, which, with a region of white flame, Pure without hest, into a larger air Upburning, and another of black blue, Investeth and ingirds all other lives.'"